 SASSI (Specialized Autism Support Services for Individuals & their families) consists of an Occupational Therapist and/or a Certified Occupational Therapy Assistant recommending ways to address sensory needs, dining issues, safety awareness, technology and relaxation techniques at home and/or school.
 A Behavior Specialist can conduct a Functional Behavior Assessment to suggest positive behavioral support strategies at home and/or school.

 Sibshops are recreational opportunities for brothers and sisters of children with special needs to express their feelings in a supportive group format.

-Support Group is for family members with loved ones with Autism Spectrum Disorders.
+Support Group is for family members with loved ones who have an Autism Spectrum Disorder.

-“On behalf of my family and all of the others Saratoga Bridges supports, thank you for your generosity during this holiday season.”
+“On behalf of our family and all the others Saratoga Bridges supports,